nus-cs2103-AY2425S2/ip/docs/README.md

 Jude the chatbot, a personal assistant that will help you manage your tasks.

+## Prerequisite
+Go to the [latest release page](https://github.com/Judy1x4/ip/releases), and download jude.jar file in an empty folder in your local computer.

+Then, open a terminal to navigate to the jar location, then run the `java -jar "JAR_FILE_NAME"` command.

 ## Adding tasks

 * You can add three different types of tasks: